The glitz! The glamour! The snark!

 You can’t dine out on old victories forever, drifting into irrelevance like the fading silent movie star in Sunset Boulevard…

-If your messaging could use a sprinkling (or more) of stardust, here’s how I can help.
+And if your messaging could use a sprinkling (or more) of stardust, here’s how I can help.

 Ok, I’ll see you at Lady Gaga’s afterparty…